 - Implementation of user feedback.

-A product manager should be well informed about the project’s content and the managerial and business side of the project.
+A product manager should be well informed about the software product development process, the project’s content and the managerial and business side of the project.
 Product managers usually have an essential role in decision-making since they have a good overview of the entire project and insight into their team’s work.

 Most projects need inputs from different stakeholders, and collaboration makes the final product more successful.
 It is beneficial to have transparent and open communication so that people involved have sufficient information to make informed decisions and contribute to the project to the best of their abilities.

-When our customers have a dedicated project manager, the collaboration is more successful since it is a great advantage to have a person with a good overview of the project and insight into the internal team’s work.
+When our customers have a dedicated project manager during software product development process, the collaboration is more successful since it is a great advantage to have a person with a good overview of the project and insight into the internal team’s work.

 At BioSistemika, we pay a lot of attention to project management tasks for every project since it pays off in the quality of the end product and the success of the collaboration.